Parallel server systems with cancel-on-completion redundancy: Further discussion of the DE-FP/ML-FP uniqueness condition (Condition ) and additional steady-state asymptotic independence results for infinite-frame systems

 Using Theorem~\ref{thm-majorization}, along with adjusted versions of the proof of Theorem~\ref{thm-main}, we can obtain some additional steady-state asymptotic independence results.

 First, consider the case when the system has inherently sub-critical load.
-Suppose for each class $j$ there is some upper bound $\bar s_j$ on the average amount of work $\E \eta_j(D)$ brought by a class $j$ job, which is uniform in the workload-differential vector $D$ of the selection set.
-(See Section~\ref{sec-cond-sufficient}.)
-We say that a system is {\em inherently sub-critical} if \beql{eq-cubcrit} \bar \rho =\lambda \sum_j \pi_j \bar s_j < 1. \eeql Trivially, the expected total size of all components, $d_j \E \xi_1^{(j)}$, can always be chosen as $\bar s_j$ for any class $j$.
-Here is an example of a non-trivial bound $\bar s_j$.
-Analogously to Definition~\ref{def-d-monotone}, a class $j$ is called $D$-monotone increasing, if its distribution $F_j$ of component sizes is such that $\E \eta_j(D)$ is non-decreasing in $D$.
-A distribution $H(\cdot)$ on $\R_+$ is said to have {\em decreasing hazard rate} (DHR), if condition \eqn{eq-ihr-cond} holds with `$\le$' replaced by `$\ge$'.
-Then, a proof analogous to that of Theorem~\ref{thm-main-D-monotonicity}(ii) applies to show that {\em a class $j$ is $D$-monotone increasing when its distribution $F_j$ is such that the component sizes are i.i.d.
-DHR.} (Or, more generally, $F_j$ may be a mixture such distributions.)
-In this case,
+Suppose, for each class $j$ there is some upper bound $\bar s_j$ on the expected amount of work $\E \eta_j(D)$ brought by a class $j$ job, which is uniform in the workload-differential vector $D$ of the selection set.
+(The definition of $\eta_j(D)$ is in Section~\ref{sec-cond-sufficient}.) \sasha{Note that this does {\em not} assume some uniform stochastic upper bound on $\eta_j(D)$ -- only a uniform upper bound on the {\em expectation}.} We say that the system is {\em inherently sub-critical} if \beql{eq-cubcrit} \bar \rho =\lambda \sum_j \pi_j \bar s_j < 1. \eeql Trivially, the expected total size of all components, $d_j \E \xi_1^{(j)}$, can always be chosen as $\bar s_j$ for any class $j$. \sasha{One example of a non-trivial bound $\bar s_j$ is for a class $j$ which is $D$-monotone decreasing.
+Then